 Cleaning a Greasy Driveway

-Does anyone have a frugal answer for cleaning automobile grease, oil, transmission fluid and brake fluid off a driveway or garage floor?
+Does anyone have a frugal answer for cleaning automobile grease, oil, transmission fluid and brake fluid off a concrete driveway or garage floor?
 Which off-the-shelf product cleans the best?
 Is there a concoction of ingredients one can find from ingredients found around the house that will work just as well?
 Please help me get the grease off my concrete driveway!

 Kitty Litter and Detergent

 The first step in cleaning your driveway or garage floor is to absorb the top layer(s).
 Pour cat box filler (kitty litter) on the spots and work it in with your feet or an old broom; any broom will be suitable only for this purpose after using it for this job.
 Scoop the litter up and dispose of it as you would used oil.
 After the filler has absorbed what it can you need to apply powdered laundry detergent (the cheaper the better) using a scrub brush and lots of elbow grease...do not add water yet!
 This will cut the grease and keep from causing an "oil slick".
 Scoop up detergent and put it with the litter.
 Make a paste of powdered laundry detergent and water and scrub it in; use as little water as possible so you don't have another mess to clean up.
 Scrape the paste off the driveway and rinse.
 If the surface is stained this will not remove the entire stain but the grease should be gone.

 When I was a kid my father pulled the engine on his Volkswagen bug in my Grandmother's garage.
 He made a huge oil/whatever stain on the floor which Nanny tried to clean with all sorts of compounds.
 She finally used Pepsi and a scrub brush.
 That's right, the soda.
 It got the stuff off when nothing else would.
 She swore by it after that.
 And it's non-toxic, inexpensive, and readily available.